 Now let's talk about how we are going to create those stitches to actually knit the sleeve with!

-By pressing the garment flat along your fingers between the markers, you can quickly see where you will put your 8 stitches.
+By pressing the garment flat along your fingers between the markersmarkers, you can quickly see where you will put your 8 stitches.
 If you see below, I'm going to put a stitch on the before the first green stitch (from the left).

 Now, I find this bit easier to do with a crochet hook, but you can just use the knitting needle if you have more patience than me!
-Gently 'poke' your crochet hook through the two strands that make up the stitch.
+Gently 'poke' your crochet hookcrochet hook through the two strands that make up the stitch.

 Wind the yarn around the hook and put onto the knitting needle.